 Using the inbound methodology requires businesses to:

-- Automate processes wherever possible: Deploying these techniques at scale demands the use of digital marketing tools to streamline processes and workflows.
+- Enable marketing automation wherever possible: Deploying these techniques at scale demands the use of digital marketing tools to streamline processes and workflows.
 These systems also help carry out complicated tasks like large, segmented email sends.

 Creating a content plan for marketing can be accomplished internally or with the support of an agency.
 Ideally, this blueprint will connect the buyer’s journey to the different stages of an inbound plan for each buyer persona.